Thursday 12 September 2024

 CATARACT SURGERY II

-Had cataract surgery done this morning.
+Had cataract surgery performed on my left eye this morning.
 Unlike the last one, I was awake throughout the entire procedure today.
 It wasn't scary at all but I'm glad it's all over for both my eyes.
 Hurray for ultra HD vision!

 I've been relying on my friend and coworker, Donna, to help me out with work while I'm on medical leave.
 She is holding the fort marvellously.
 Truly cannot ask for a more fantastic colleague.